On gauge transforms of autonomous ordinary differential equations: Solution-preserving maps, symmetries

 \begin{corollary} If the local diffeomorphism $\Phi$ is a symmetry of \eqref{odeauto} (thus sends parameterized solutions to parameterized solutions), then $\Gamma$ is a symmetry of the gauge transform \eqref{weirdgt}. \end{corollary} Now consider the special setting when the diffeomorphism $\Phi$ is obtained from the local flow of a vector field $h$ with flow parameter $s$, thus

 \begin{corollary} Given $H$ as in \eqref{locflo}, with

 one has

 thus $\Gamma_s$ is the local flow of $\widehat h(t,x)$, with $t$ to be considered a parameter.\\ In particular for $\Phi_s(t,x)=\exp(sB) x$ one finds $\Gamma_s$ as the local flow of \end{corollary} \begin{remark}{\em Notably, $\widehat h$ is not a gauge transform of $h$.
-Due to this fact, Lie bracket conditions for infinitesimal symmetries do not transfer to Lie bracket conditions for gauge transforms: Given vector fields $f$ and $h$, one has
+Due to this fact, Lie bracket conditions for infinitesimal symmetries\footnote{{By an infinitesimal symmetry we mean a vector field whose local flow yields a local one-parameter group of symmetries.}} do not transfer to Lie bracket conditions for gauge transforms: Given vector fields $f$ and $h$, one has

 where $[\cdot,\cdot]_x$ denotes the Lie bracket in $\mathbb R\times \mathbb R^n$ with respect to $x$, $t$ being a parameter.\\ In particular,

 The latter are familiar symmetry conditions, which say that